johnjcaputo/johnjcaputo.github.io/about.md

 <strong>Stuff I eat:</strong> Sushi, chili dogs, wheat berries, kimchi, and anything I can put in my Vitamix.

-<strong>Places I like to go:</strong> Hawaii, Disney World, and anywhere the water moves or is frozen.
+<strong>Places I go:</strong> Hawaii, Disney World, and anywhere the water moves or is frozen.